ropensci/roweb3/content/blog/2026-01-13-palaeoverse-ssi-grant/index.md

 ### Getting involved in Palaeoverse

-We are extremely excited for the future of Palaeoverse, and we invite you to join us on this next chapter, whether or not you are a paleontologist!
+We are extremely excited for the future of Palaeoverse, and we invite you to join us for this next chapter, whether or not you are a paleontologist!
 There are several ways to get involved:

 - You can contribute to the functionality of the Palaeoverse R toolkit.